cjumel/dotfiles/README.md

 ### Git & Pre-commit

-Git is the version control system I use.
-Along with Git, I use pre-commit to perform various checks before each commit.
+Git is the Version Control System I use.
+Along with it, I use pre-commit to perform various checks before each Git commit.

 **Install:**